cgwire/kitsu/docs/getting-started-production/README.md

 Once you have clicked on the button, you see the thumbnail appears, and the button turns gray.

-## Add batch of thumbnail
+## Add batch of thumbnails

 You can use the **Add Thumbnails** button ![Add thumbnails button](../img/getting-started/add_thumbnails.png) on the global page to massively import thumbnails.

 ![History](../img/getting-started/add_thumbnails_menu.png)

-A new pop-up opens and ask you to choose for which task types the thumbnails will be linked.
+A new pop-up opens and asks you to choose which task types the thumbnails are linked.

 **Thumbnails batch import only accept images files**

-You have to name your thumbnails as: sequence_shot.
+You have to name your thumbnails as sequence_shot.

 ## Simplify the global page